oracle-livelabs/apex/apex-professional-hol15/approval-management.md

   ![Add Action - Task expired](./images/task_expired-action.png " ")

-  Note: To expire a task manually.
+  Note: In order to expire a task manually.
 Create a button on a region on any unified task list page and a process under the processing tab with the below PLSQL code:

   ```
 <copy>